 While it's easy to overlook, a properly fitting shoe is essential to riding performance and comfort.
 Specialized uses its Body Geometry system to ensure that the end product suits riders' needs.
 For this model, Specialized has focused on the Longitudinal Arch, Metatarsal Button, and Varus Wedge for efficiency as well as body alignment.

-The Tallac is aimed at riders who want a grippy flat pedal shoe with great damping properties and high levels of protection.
+The Ride Concepts Tallac is aimed at riders who want a grippy flat pedal shoe with great damping properties and high levels of protection.

-On the trail, the Tallac's stand-out characteristic is the highly damped feel, and over relentless rough chatter they do a superb job of minimizing vibrations and unwanted terrain feedback.
+On the trail, we thought the Tallac's stand-out characteristic is the highly damped feel, and over relentless rough chatter they do a superb job of minimizing vibrations and unwanted terrain feedback.

-The Tallac's upper uses a breathable and super tough Cordura fabric which does an excellent job of shrugging off puddle splashes and rain showers.
+The Tallac's upper uses a breathable and super tough Cordura fabric which is great for shrugging off puddle splashes and rain showers.
 There are also heavily protected toe and heel box areas to ensure your feet are safe should you strike something trailside.

-At 854g (UK9) they're not light though, which means the Tallac's are best reserved for gravity riders who prefer a damped feel and large amounts of protection over high levels of pedal feel.
+At 430g per shoe (US 10) they're not light, though, which means the Tallac is best reserved for gravity riders who prefer a damped feel and large amounts of protection over high levels of pedal feedback.

 Specialized says neither of these attributes has negatively impacted the S-Works Recon’s ergonomics and claims the Body Geometry sole and footbed have been optimized to nullify injury and promote the best possible foot alignment.